mozilla/firefox-translations-training/docs/cleaning.md

 Configure cleaning rules for the datasets in the UI.

-Copy JSON files for the produced filters `data/train-parts/*.filter.json` to `pipeline/clean/opuscleaner/configs/<src-lang-code>-<trg-lang-code>/`.
+Copy JSON files for the produced filters `data/train-parts/*.filter.json` to `pipeline/clean/opuscleaner/configs/<src-lang-code>-<trg-lang-code>/` for langauge pair and dataset specific filters (such filters will also apply to the opposite langauge pair)

+or to

+`pipeline/clean/opuscleaner/configs/` for dataset specific filters that will apply to all language pairs.

+Make sure to replace the language codes to the template values `<src>` and `<trg>`.
+See examples in the directory.

 ### Default config

-If no custom config was specifed for the dataset, the [default config template](https://github.com/mozilla/firefox-translations-training/tree/main/pipeline/clean/opuscleaner/configs/default.filters.json) will be used.
+If no custom config was specified for the dataset, the [default config template](https://github.com/mozilla/firefox-translations-training/tree/main/pipeline/clean/opuscleaner/configs/default.filters.json) will be used.

 Modify if needed.
 Some rules require specifying source or target language.